logiceditor-com/le-dsl-fsm/README.md

 ]]
 ```

-## The Finite State Machine approach
+## The Finite-State Machine approach

 ### A generic DSL proxy object